srushti1009/react_asgn_GoodGameTheory/README.md

 # Beer App
+This was an Assignment Given by THE GOOD GAME THEORY.
 This is a simple React app that fetches and displays beer data from the [Punk API](https://punkapi.com/).
 It allows users to search for beers and view their details in cards with images.

 ## Features

-- **Display Beers:** The app fetches beer data from the Punk API and displays it in cards with images.
+-> The app fetches beer data from the Punk API and displays it in cards with images.

-- **Search Functionality:** Users can search for beers by name.
+-> Users can search for beers by name.
 The displayed beer cards are filtered based on the search term.

 ## Technologies Used